Does our code-health score actually predict bugs? A leakage-free benchmark

 Against the process baselines the score wins outright on discrimination: it beats recent churn by +0.10 AUC (DeLong p = 5e-10) and beats prior-defect history by +0.12 (p = 3e-15), separating buggy from clean files better than "what changed lately" or "what broke before."

-And here is the result I think most tools would bury.
-For pure triage ordering, prior-defect history beats the health score on Popt, 0.609 against 0.524.
-"Re-inspect whatever broke before" is a brutally effective and nearly free heuristic, and the health score does not beat it at raw bug-finding-per-line.
-What the score adds is discrimination plus an attributable, structural explanation, in that it tells you which of 25 measurable things are wrong with a file, not just that the file has a rap sheet.
+I expected the score to beat "inspect what broke before" on every axis.
+It doesn't.
+For pure triage ordering, prior-defect history wins on Popt, 0.609 against 0.524.
+Re-inspecting whatever broke before is a brutally effective and nearly free heuristic, and the score does not beat it at raw bug-finding-per-line.
+What the score adds is discrimination and an attributable explanation: it tells you which of 25 measurable things are wrong with a file.
+A rap sheet only tells you the file has broken before.
 Those are different jobs, and I would rather say that plainly than pretend one number wins every axis.

 Where it fails, in detail